 In today’s global economy, it is smart to consider trademark registration in China.
 Whether you plan to manufacture your product in Beijing or you already reach customers in Shanghai, it is important to begin the process as soon as possible.
 Bad faith trademark registrations are on the rise in China, and the best way to avoid this challenging situation is to register early.
 However, there are options if you find your trademark has already been registered in bad faith.
 Consider the following information about bad faith registrations in China, and what you may be able to do about them.

-What is a Bad Faith Trademark Registration?
+What is a Bad Faith Trademark Registration in China?

 A trademark is considered registered in bad faith when a person knowingly registers a trademark with the intent to profit from it and/or hold it hostage and seek a ransom from the true owner One way that people profit from a bad faith trademark registration is by selling counterfeit goods using the mark.
 Another common scenario is a business or individual registers a trademark with plans to ransom the mark to its foreign owner for a much higher price.
 In any instance, trademark owners have a challenge ahead to take ownership of their trademark once it has been registered in bad faith in another country.